Breastfeeding has several advantages for mother and child. We take a look at the various ways in which it is beneficial.

 1. Decrease in

-2. Fertility reduction is seen with breastfeeding, although breastfeeding should not be used as sole contraception.
+2. Fertility reduction is seen with breastfeeding, although breastfeeding should not be used as the sole contraception.

 3. It decreases mother’s workload, by saving her time and energy.
 No mixing, measuring, or cleaning up is required.